nichoth/roo/README.md

 Any non-UI based testing (for example, testing application state) should be done with `npm test-browser`.
 This will start a browser environment also, but without the GUI interface of cypress.

+Anything that does not depend on a browser environment, like testing an API adapter module, should go in `test/index.js`.
+This test file is run from node, so cannot use any browser APIs.